mholt/archiver/README.md

 #### Can I list a file in one folder to go into a different folder in the archive?

-No. This works just like your OS would make an archive in Finder or File Explorer: organize your input files to mirror the structure you want in the archive.
+No. This works just like your OS would make an archive in the file explorer: organize your input files to mirror the structure you want in the archive.

 #### Can it add files to an existing archive?